revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-12. When decommissioning the nodes in a Hadoop Cluster, why should you stop all the task trackers?
+12.When decommissioning the nodes in a Hadoop Cluster, why should you stop all the task trackers?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)